mindit-io/aws-sam-serverless-services/README.md

-# Sample REST services using AWS Serverless Application Model
+# Sample REST deployments using AWS Serverless Application Model

 [AWS SAM](https://github.com/awslabs/serverless-application-model) it's a great framework to start building [serverless applications](https://martinfowler.com/articles/serverless.html).
 With just a few lines of configuration, you can define the application you want and deploy it.